pialexandraa/tech-event-finder/README.md

 ### 1. URL scheme validation
 Every event link scraped from an external source is checked before it is placed into the email.
 The code explicitly verifies that the URL begins with `http://` or `https://`.
 If it starts with anything else — such as `javascript:`, `data:`, or `vbscript:` — the link is silently dropped and the event title is rendered as plain text instead.
 This blocks a common class of attack where a malicious actor injects a fake URL that executes code inside the reader's email client when clicked.

-### 2. HTML character escaping
+### 2. HTML character escaping and avoiding XSS attacks
 Even after a URL passes the scheme check, every single piece of text that goes into the email — the event title, date, location, relevance justification, and the URL itself — is passed through Python's built-in `html.escape()` function with full quote escaping enabled.
 This converts characters like `<`, `>`, `"`, and `&` into their safe HTML equivalents (`&lt;`, `&gt;`, `&quot;`, `&amp;`).
 The result is that even if a scraped event title contained something like `<script>alert('xss')</script>`, it would appear in the email as harmless visible text, not as executable code.

 ### 3. No credentials in code
 The email credentials (sender address, app password, and receiver address) are never written into the source code or committed to the repository.
 They are loaded exclusively from environment variables at runtime.
 This means that even if the repository were made public, no sensitive credentials would be exposed.
+I specifically used Google tools and password replacers for ease of access and hassle-free testing.

-Together, these three measures ensure that the pipeline cannot be used as a vector to deliver malicious content to the inbox, regardless of what the upstream event sources contain.
+💪 **Together, these three measures ensure that the pipeline cannot be used as a vector to deliver malicious content to the inbox, regardless of what the upstream event sources contain.**

 ---